ChamiLamelas/Go-Projects/URL-Shortener/TESTING.md

 ## Test Cases

-Here are all of our test cases.
-Some tests were removed during development hence the jump from 10 to 15.

 ### Test 1

 **Description:** Simple behavior test where we check if an alias can be automatically assigned.